AzmiHaider92/Perfect-loop-gif-nerf/README.md

 **4.1 fixing the existing camera path**
 What we mean by fixing the existing path is:
-1) find the overlap point in the camera positions
+1) Find the overlap point in the camera path:
+   Meaning, find the point where the person completed a 360 degree circle around the object.
-2) delete all position after the overlap (in addition to some margin as well).
+2) Ignore all position after the overlap point.
-3) create new position in the missing path.
+   Every position of camera after it completed a 360 degree is not relevant.
+   Also, we added some margin and Ignored positions before and after the overlapping point.
+This way we have a circling path around the object missing some positions.
+3) In those missing positions in the circle, we will create new camera positions and generate images there so the transition is smooth between start and finish.

 Left image: the red point marks the overlapping point.
 Middle image: In red, we see the overlapping camera path that is ignored.
-In yellow, we also ignore a margin of position in order to create a more smooth path.
+In yellow, we also ignore a margin of positions in order to create a more smooth path.
-Right image: new position replaced the red/yellow positions.
-For those positions, new images will be generated.
+Right image: new positions are created to replace the red/yellow positions.
+For those, new images will be generated (all the blue positions from before are the same).
 <p align="center">
   <img src="extra/fixoverlap.png" width="500" />
 </p>